Firestorm (character): Jason Rusch

 Jason Rusch is the second Firestorm, introduced following Ronnie Raymond's death in Identity Crisis.
 He was created by writer Dan Jolley and artist ChrisCross.

 Jason was a 17-year-old living in Detroit who wanted nothing more than to escape his home city.
 He lived with his father, who had turned abusive after he lost his hand in an industrial accident.
 His mother left the family sometime after the accident.
 With the loss of a job he needed for college tuition, Jason turned to a local thug for money, accepting a job as a courier.
-It was on that job that he encountered the Firestorm Matrix, searching for a new host after Ronnie Raymond's death.
+It was on that job that he encountered the Firestorm matrix, searching for a new host after Ronnie Raymond's death.
 In the aftermath, Jason struggled to cope with his new identity and powers—a struggle that led to the death of the man who had hired him.

 Jason Rusch / Martin Stein

-In the 2006 miniseries Infinite Crisis, it was revealed that Martin Stein, alive in space as the "Elemental Firestorm", had sensed the presence of Jason Rusch within the Firestorm Matrix, but was unaware of Ronnie Raymond's death.
-When Jason, as Firestorm, was gravely wounded in the line of duty, Stein linked with him in a variation of the merge, promising Jason a new Firestorm body to let him return into battle (although Martin had been unable to save his friend Mick Wong) and asking him about Ronnie's fate.
+In the 2006 miniseries Infinite Crisis, it was revealed that Martin Stein, alive in space as the "Elemental Firestorm", had sensed the presence of Jason Rusch within the Firestorm matrix, but was unaware of Ronnie Raymond's death.
+When Jason, as Firestorm, was gravely wounded in the line of duty, Stein linked with him in a variation of the merge, promising Jason a new Firestorm body to let him return into battle (although Stein had been unable to save his friend Mick Wong) and asking him about Ronnie's fate.

-Accepting Martin's proposal, Jason asked Stein to become the permanent second member of the Firestorm matrix.
+Accepting Stein's proposal, Jason asked him to become the permanent second member of the Firestorm matrix.
 Sensing his "errors" (including Mick's death) were the result of his youth and lack of experience, he sought the experience and maturity of Stein.
 Stein refused at first, but later accepted Jason's request, thus ensuring both a new Firestorm body and the reconstruction of human bodies for both Rusch and Stein.

 It was revealed in Infinite Crisis that Jason would have been a native of Earth-Eight in the old multiverse.